-Norwegian Red Cross research ‘leaves no doubt’ about scale of global commitment required on climate06/06/2019 - by the Climate Centre
+Norwegian Red Cross research ‘leaves no doubt’ about scale of global commitment required on climate

 Writing in a foreword to a new report from the National Society, Mr Apeland says climate impacts are “hitting harder, more often and intensely”.